TheCyberFairy/urlcrazy-malicious-url-lab/README.md

 ## 🧾 Step 4: Documentation Summary

-I documented the full investigation process in plain language to mimic what a SOC analyst would report in a real-world case.
+I documented the full investigation process in plain language to mimic what a SOC analyst would report in a real world case.

-📄 *See*: `Summary of Investigation` (included in the repo)
+- **Suspicious Domain Investigated**: g00gle.com
+- **Typo Type**: Homoglyph (uses the number “0” instead of the letter “o”)
+- **Tools Used**:
+  - urlcrazy to generate and identify lookalike domains
+  - whois for domain ownership lookup
+  - VirusTotal for threat reputation analysis
+- **Findings**:
+  - Domain is registered through MarkMonitor Inc., a registrar used by Google
+  - WHOIS confirms the Registrant Organization is Google LLC
+  - Name servers point to ns1–ns4.googledomains.com
+  - VirusTotal scan shows 0/97 detection with standard HTML content and no malicious behavior
+- **Conclusion**: The domain g00gle.com is benign.
+Despite looking suspicious at first glance, it is legitimately owned by Google.
+This is likely part of a defensive domain registration strategy used to prevent phishing or brand impersonation.

 ---